Anand (writer)

 P. Sachidanandan (born 1936), who uses the pseudonym Anand, is an Indian writer, writing primarily in Malayalam.
-He is one of the known living intellectuals in India.
 His works are noted for their philosophical flavor, historical context and their humanism.
 He is a recipient of the Sahitya Akademi Award and three Kerala Sahitya Akademi Awards (story, novel, and scholarly literature).
 He is also a recipient of Ezhuthachan Puraskaram, Vayalar Award, Odakkuzhal Award, Muttathu Varkey Award, Vallathol Award and Yashpal Award.
 He did not accept the Yashpal Award and the Kerala Sahitya Akademi Award for Novel.

 Life

 Sachidanandan was born in 1936 to a primary school teacher at Irinjalakuda in the Thrissur district (Trichur) of Kerala.
 He graduated in Civil Engineering from College of Engineering, Trivandrum in 1958.
 He retired as Planning Director of the Central Water Commission after a career which included extended stints working in Gujarat, Mumbai and Bengal.
 He also worked in the military (North-East Frontier Agency) for four years during 1966–70 in the Short Service Commission.